 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-You can use brown or white rice, you can play around with various Asian ingredients you may have in your pantry – a great use for those open bottles of hoisin sauce, sesame oil, oyster sauce, black bean sauce, and so on.
-Here for another layer of flavor, you can add a couple of tablespoons of hoisin or oyster sauce along with the soy sauce.
+You can use brown or white rice, you can play around with various Asian ingredients you may have in your pantry — a great use for those open bottles of hoisin sauce, sesame oil, oyster sauce, black bean sauce, and so on.

-Vegetable Stir Fried Rice: This healthy vegetable-packed stir fried rice recipe is highly adaptable, allowing you to use whatever rice or vegetables are at hand.
+Vegetable Stir-Fried Rice: This healthy vegetable-packed stir fried rice recipe is highly adaptable, allowing you to use whatever rice or vegetables are at hand.

 Tweet This